Guide to the Salt Lake County Jail

 Contact Our Criminal Defense Attorneys for a Free Consultation

 If you or a family member has been charged with a crime in Utah, it’s extremely important to consult with an attorney right away.
-Salt Lake County criminal defense lawyer Darwin Overson works with clients facing misdemeanor and felony charges including but not limited to:
+Salt Lake City criminal defense lawyer Darwin Overson works with clients facing misdemeanor and felony charges including but not limited to:

 - Drug Crimes